 Our reviews and recommendations are based on extensive research, testing, and feedback.
 We may receive commission from links on our website, but that doesn’t affect our editors’ opinions.
 Our marketing partners don’t review, approve or endorse our editorial content.
 It’s accurate to the best of our knowledge when posted.
 You can find a complete list of our partners here.

-Trade School: Everything You Need to Know
+Trade and Vocational Schools: Everything You Need to Know

 What is trade school?

 Trade schools are post-secondary institutions designed to provide students with the technical skills needed for specific occupations.
 Career schools, vocational schools, and technical schools are other common names for trade schools.

 Trade school programs offer training for students to pursue careers in fields such as the following:

 - Information technology

 There are a variety of trade school programs, which we’ll discuss below, but they all prepare students with the knowledge required to enter a skilled trades profession.

 How long is trade school?